xpepper/poker-hands-kata/README.md

 * Write an AT that accept an input like `Black: 2H 5D  White: 2C 5H`
   and prints the outcome of the match as a string like `Tie.`
     * GameResultPrint should print a GameResult
+    * Print the GameResult
+      * CardParserTest
+        - add support to more values and suites?
+      * Should we add a validation when creating a Card (null values and suites should not be allowed) ?
+      * Make sure you cannot create invalid Cards.

 * From simply telling which hand is higher than another to showing the actual winning rank
     * explore how to tell which is the winning rank and **its point**